596acres/django-livinglots/README.rst

 Paid services
 ^^^^^^^^^^^^^

-At the minimum, you're going to be paying for two services: a domain name and room on a server.
+At the minimum, you're going to be paying for two services: a **domain name** and **room on a server**.

-The domain name(s) is the URL people will use to get to your site.
+The domain name(s) is the URL people will use to get to your site (eg, *livinglotsnyc.org*).
 It will cost between $10 and $20 per year.
-You want to look for a *registrar* (there are tons of them), and if your organization is already using one just use that.
+Once you pick a name look for a *registrar* (there are tons of them), and if your organization is already using one just use that.

-There a number of options for servers, and we list the requirements below (Technical Requirements).
+There a number of options for servers, and we list the requirements below (`Technical Requirements <#technical-requirements>`_).
 You'll want the programmer you're working with to help pick a server.
 Depending on the type of web hosting you have now you *might* be able to use that one, but in our experience you're better off getting a new hosting account specifically for your Living Lots site.

 Actually building the site